 In a recent conversation a friend referred to the idea that we as individuals are all a part of the One.
 Her metaphor was a common one.
 “We are each part of the One just as drops in the ocean make up the whole ocean.”
 It caused me to think about the concept of individuality and metaphors such as this that we so commonly accept as fact.

 While the naming of the many ways in which the ocean appears in distinct forms may not be of great significance, it is a problem and is the cause of much of the suffering we experience when we do the same separating and naming as distinct or different, when it comes to humanity.
-I need not go on about how it establishes false concepts of who has greater or lesser value, entitlement or inherent rights.
-Such separating out sets up an entire system that allows for the exploitation, abuse and unfair treatment of many groups of individuals.
+I need not illustrate how it establishes false concepts of who has greater or lesser value, entitlement or inherent rights.
+Such separating out sets up an entire system that allows for the exploitation, abuse, and unfair treatment of many groups of individuals.

 For now, we are different in terms of nationality, race, gender, age group and sexual identity, to name only a few.
-We further have different political interests, agendas, and so much more.
-We’ve all lived with the effects of this paradigm of separate selves and separate interests.
+We further have different political interests, agendas, aspirations, dreams and so much more.
+We’ve all lived with the effects of this paradigm of separate selves and too often, separate, and conflicting interests.
 It continues to be played out on the personal, community, national and global stages, much of it, to our dismay.

 All that was One is now many individual parts.
-While this is familiar, do we get a sense of loss of some quality of wholeness that goes way beyond the act of dividing the One into many physical parts?
-It’s an experience and awareness of the One that we are that goes beyond words.
-It’s a quality that provides another dimension to how we are able to live.
-And we can regain this quality as we choose to see beyond all the separation and the conviction that we too, are separate from the whole.
-Minimally, coming into wholeness provides a reprieve from the pain inherent in the world as we see it now.
+While this is familiar, do we get a sense of loss of the plentiful qualities of wholeness?
+It’s the experience and awareness of Oneness that goes beyond words.
+These qualities that provide a greater dimension to how we are able to live.
+And we can regain these qualities as we choose to see beyond all the separation and the conviction that we too, are separate from the whole.
+Minimally, being restored to wholeness provides a reprieve from the pain inherent in the world as we see it now.

-In the seeming separation, “we do our part” and each day become increasingly aware of how we experience this separation tied to our individual self-concept.
+In the seeming separation, this is enough.
 We become willing to see things differently so we can live with a higher wisdom.
 Willingness provides an open door to a change in how we think, see and are able to live.